 Thanks!

-Hi Denise, yes, that is what “process for 10 minutes for pints and 20 minutes for quarts in a water bath canner” means.
+Hi Denise, yes, that is what “process for 10 minutes for pints in a water bath canner” means.
 Put the jars in the water bath canner with hot but not boiling water.
 Make sure that the water covers the jars by at least an inch.
 Bring the water to a boil and once it starts boiling, then you start the timer.
 Hope that helps!

 I forgot the onions it’s been three hours I’m ready to make brine what should I do